Last updated: October 5, 2021.

 Eligible costs include: any goods or services your business will purchase to help your business adapt or recover from COVID-19.
 This can also include costs associated with improved security, such as shatter-proof transparent window films, additional lighting, anti-graffiti paint and exterior security cameras.

-The grant cannot be used for rent/lease/mortgage, payroll, membership fees, permit fees, debt reduction, retroactive costs, insurance, and other similar expenses.
+The grant cannot be used for rent/lease/mortgage, membership fees, permit fees, debt reduction, retroactive costs, insurance, and other similar expenses.
+Additionally payroll and wages are also considered ineligible costs, unless for the business’ participation in the Provincial Restrictions Exemption Program.
 It also cannot be used for any security upgrades that detract from human-oriented design or urban design principles including: anti-loitering spikes, anti-loitering sonic devices, bars or rolling shutters on windows/doors, or opaque window wraps.

 We have a limited budget and are unfortunately unable to support every eligible business that applies.
 To improve your chances, here are some of the most common reasons why an application is unsuccessful: